adriablancafort/wp-detector/src/pages/blog/top-10-most-popular-wordpress-plugins.md

   slug: "adria-blancafort"
 date: 2024-04-10
 category:
-  name: "Themes"
+  name: "Plugins"
-  slug: "themes"
+  slug: "plugins"
-minutes: 2
+minutes: 3
 ---

 [WordPress](/category/wordpress) is a highly flexible content management system for website creation.
 One of the main reasons for this is the wide variety of plugins available for adding more features to your site.